travisseymour/EPICpyDocs/docs/example.md

 ![Choice Task](resources/images/choice_task_easy.png)

 This task asks participants to perform many trials.
-On each trial, a central warning symbol will be shown for 1000 ms, in this case the number/hash symbol (#).
-This warning is used to indicating that the stimulus will be displayed next and to encourage a central ocular fixation.
-Next the screen is blank for a randomly chosen duration between 500 and 1300 ms. After this period, a 2<sup>o</sup> colored circle (the stimulus) is shown centered vertically on the display.
+On each trial, a central warning symbol will be shown for 1000 ms, in this case the octothorpe/number-sign/hash symbol (#).
+This warning is used to indicate that the stimulus will be displayed next, and to encourage a central ocular fixation.
+Next the screen is blank for a randomly chosen duration between 500 and 1300 ms. After this period, a 2<sup>o</sup> diameter colored circle (the stimulus) is shown centered vertically on the display.
 On each trial, the horizontal eccentricity can vary randomly according to a uniform distribution.
 The horizontal offsets will either be -2<sup>o</sup>, -1<sup>o</sup>, 0<sup>o</sup>,  1<sup>o</sup>,  or 1<sup>o</sup> relative to the center of the display.
 Note that this is the "**Hard**" condition.
 There is also an "**Easy**" condition where the stimulus is always displayed in the center of the screen.
 Stimulus color is randomly chosen each trial from the color set, which can be set between 1 and 4.
 The full set of task colors is Red, Green, Blue and Yellow.
 Responses for Red, Green, Blue, and Yellow stimuli are made by pressing the U, I, O, and P keys on the keyboard using the Index, Middle, Ring, and Little fingers on participants' right hand, respectively.
 After the stimulus is presented, the task waits until a response is made before continuing.
-On each trial, response time (in milliseconds), and response accuracy are recorded and saved to disk.
+On each trial, response time (in milliseconds) and response accuracy are recorded and saved to disk.
 Between trials there is a 2500 ms delay before starting the next trial.

 ![Choice Task Events](resources/images/choice_event_timeline.png)